 The Chemistry Department is part of the College of Liberal Arts and Sciences.

-For a listing of all of the chemistry courses offered, please go to the Course Listings and Descriptions page for the online course catalog, choose CHM for the prefix and hit filter.
+For a listing of all of the chemistry courses offered, please go to the Course Listings and Descriptions page for the online course catalog.

 A summary of all degree requirements as well as other departmental information is available in the Chemistry Department Handbook.
 All chemistry majors should obtain a copy from the department office.